 - If you wish to attend a particular opera or classical music concert, we advise that booking two or three weeks ahead should be sufficient time.

 - Generally, most tourist attractions aren’t ticketed, and in most cases, you have to buy tickets just on the day.

 - When it comes to booking restaurants, usually it is fine if you phone one or two days in advance, or even on the morning of the same day.
 The exception might be during New Year’s holidays, Valentine’s Day or Easter holidays, when one week in advance should be sufficient.

 - If you travel to Prague with some low-cost airlines, it is probably the only part of your trip where earlier means cheaper, in terms of advance ticket booking.

 What to Pack

-Most everything you’re likely to need including toiletries, medicines and cosmetics are very easily available in Prague.
+Almost everything you’re likely to need, including toiletries, medicines and cosmetics, are very easily available in Prague.
 Casual clothing should suit most occasions.
 In summer, take lightweight clothing but be prepared for showers and bring a warm layer in case it’s cool in the evenings.
 In spring and autumn, a coat or thick jacket is advisable.
-In winter pack in some warm clothes because it can be very cold, and temperatures are usually below 0° C. Because Prague’s weather is fairly damp and unpredictable; umbrellas, raincoats and windcheaters are needed almost throughout the year to protect yourself from the sudden downpours (but can even be purchased from the many stores once you arrive).
+In winter, pack in some warm clothes because it can be freezing, and temperatures are usually below 0° C. Because Prague’s weather is fairly damp and unpredictable; umbrellas, raincoats and windcheaters are needed almost throughout the year to protect yourself from the sudden downpours (but can even be purchased from the many stores once you arrive).